 Recipe Note

-FAQ
+Recipe FAQ

-What temperature should pulled pork be done?
+What internal temperature should pulled pork reach?

 Should pork butt be cooked fat side up or down?

-Why wrap pork butt in foil?
+Why wrap the pork butt in foil partway through?

-What wood works best for pulled pork?
+What wood works best for Kansas City pulled pork?

 Recipe Highlights & Insights